Fisher Lectureship Award

 The Alexander Fisher Lectureship is awarded in honor of Alexander Fisher, MD honoring his contributions to the field of contact dermatitis.
 The lecturer is selected based on his or her contributions to contact dermatitis, reflection of the spirit of Dr. Fisher's enthusiasm for the subject of contact dermatitis, and for sharing knowledge and experience in evaluating patients.

-We are excited to announce D. Linn Holness, MD, MHSc, as the American Contact Dermatitis Society’s 2020 Fisher Lecture honoree!
+Due to the cancellation of the ACDS 31st Annual Meeting in 2020, we are excited to welcome back D. Linn Holness, MD, MHSc, as the American Contact Dermatitis Society’s 2021 Fisher Lecture honoree!
 Dr. Holness is from the Centre for Research Expertise in Occupational Disease, University of Toronto, and St. Michael's Hospital, is the author of over 100 articles and teaches researchers and residents.

 She has been a significant contributor to the understanding of occupational skin disease including patch testing methodology and epidemiological studies, epidemiological studies of exposed populations, development of standardized data collection instruments, outcomes and health services utilization.
 She is also interested in the interaction between lung and skin disease, including the atopic march.
 She is devoted to returning patients to the workplace, and is especially interested in marginalized populations such as those in inner city workplaces.
 She is a systems thinker and has studied occupational health service delivery models.
 Our society benefits from the interaction of dermatologist, allergists, and occupational medicine physicians.